A Note on the Gibbsian Representation of the Gradient of a Vector Field: The gradient of a vector field in Gibbsian form

+\\ and can only to be used properly as a prefactor (right matrix multiplication).
+Again, we note that the ``$(\boldsymbol{\Omega})^*$" notation is not usually used in typesetting, and we have adopted it to here distinguish between the two forms for the rate of rotation tensor.
+Under these circumstances, the differential velocity would be decomposed in \emph{prefactor} form by

-where here we have used the fact that $\twoform{d}=\twoform{d}^\dagger$.
-Thus, for infinitesimal displacements of a material body, in prefactor form, the rotation tensor must be taken as the transpose of $\boldsymbol{\Omega}$ if one is to maintain the proper direction of rotation.
+where here we have used the fact that $\mathbfsf{d}=\mathbfsf{d}^\dagger$.
+Thus, for infinitesimal displacements of a material body, when expressed in a non-Gibbsian prefactor form, the rotation tensor must be taken as the transpose of the Gibbsian definition expressed by $\boldsymbol{\Omega}$ if one is to maintain the proper direction of rotation.

-It is likely the confusion surrounding the proper form of the Stokes-Gibbs decomposition of the stress tensor has persisted, at least in part, because it is only the symmetric component of the decomposition ($\twoform{d}$) that appears in the Navier-Stokes equations for an incompressible Newtonian fluid.
-Thus, the importance of properly the definition of the gradient of the velocity field is lost because the remaining components depend only on the symmetric part of the gradient tensor.
-However, in independent considerations of kinematics, both $\twoform{d}$ and $\boldsymbol{\Omega}$ are considered.
-The definitions of these two tensor in terms of the gradient of the velocity field needs careful consideration if one is proposing to be following the intent of Gibbs and the notations that are defined by him.
+It is likely the confusion surrounding the gradient of a vector has arisen, at least in part, because it is often only the symmetric component of the dyadic (e.g., the component $\mathbfsf{d}$ in the discussion above) that appears in many physical applications.
+For example, \emph{only the symmetric component} $\mathbfsf{d}$ appears in the Navier-Stokes equations for an incompressible Newtonian fluid (although no such simplification will generally be true for non-Newtonian fluids).
+However, when one examines the kinematics of flow, both $\mathbfsf{d}$ and $\boldsymbol{\Omega}$ are required.
+Under such conditions, the definition of the gradient of the velocity field needs careful consideration if one is proposing to be following the intent of Gibbs and the notations that are defined by him.